Agricultural Education

 Overview

-Combining the best of both agriculture and teaching, the agricultural education major prepares students to educate the next generation of agricultural leaders and consumers.
+Combining the best of agricultural science and teaching, the agricultural education major prepares students to educate the next generation of agricultural leaders and consumers.

-Highly sought after by employers, agricultural education graduates teach high school and middle school agricultural science classes, as well as serve as FFA advisors, adult education instructors, community outreach coordinators, university extension agents, etc.
+Highly sought after by employers, graduates can go on to teach high school and middle school agricultural science classes, as well as serve as FFA advisors, adult education instructors, community outreach coordinators, or university extension agents.

 - Participate in continuing professional development opportunities after receiving a degree or starting a career.